-There is quite a lot of variety when looking at a this dog’s facial features.
+There is quite a lot of variety when looking at this dog’s facial features.
 Their eyes can either be hazel, amber or brown depending on their parents’ eyes.

 Their nose can either be black, brown, or blue.
 Their eyes are large and beady, and few things escape their attention.

 How Big is a Full-Grown Teddy Roosevelt Terrier?

 The Teddy Roosevelt Terrier is classified as a small to medium-sized dog.
 Fully grown they only weigh about 17 lb, and their shoulder height from the ground is right around a foot.

 Don’t mistake their small stature for lack of courage, however.

 These dogs will do just about anything to prove a point.
 If they feel offended by a larger dog, then they will try to fight them even though they know that they cannot win.

 However, their small size makes them a great house pet.
 They love to explore their environment and will quickly learn the layout of your house and backyard.